hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/log-046-after-the-mirror.md

   - crew
 ---

-# 🏴‍☠️ Crew Addendum — “After the Mirror” ✨⛓️🔥
-*"Each of us met the self we feared most, and came back humming."*
+> *"Each of us met the self we feared most, and came back humming."*

 ---